 What are the fees?

-To apply for the license, complete a license application and submit it to the board with the appropriate documentation $71, payable to Maine State Treasurer ($50 application fee, $21 criminal check).
-You will pay the $175 license fee after you pass the exam and are approved for licensure by the board.
+After you pass the FS exam, you'll need to complete an LSIT license application and submit it to the board with the appropriate documentation and $196, payable to Maine State Treasurer ($50 application fee, $21 criminal check, $175 license fee).

 Is my application confidential?

 No. With the exception of Social Security Number, all application information is public.
 Contact information provided to the Board is posted on our website.